Little sign of restraint as Israel and Iran continue to swap deadly strikes

 “The boastful dictator from Tehran has turned into a cowardly murderer, deliberately firing at Israel’s civilian home front in an attempt to deter the (Israeli military) from continuing the offensive that is crippling his capabilities,” Katz wrote on his Telegram channel.
 “The residents of Tehran will pay the price – and soon.”

-Iran’s President Masoud Pezeshkia, meanwhile, urged people to put aside differences and unite against Israel.
+Iran’s President Masoud Pezeshkian, meanwhile, urged people to put aside differences and unite against Israel.

 “Every difference, issue, and problem that has existed must be put aside today, and we must stand strong against this genocidal criminal aggression with unity and coherence,” he said, addressing parliament.